SliverXReal/Redmond97-SE/README.md

 GTK2/3/4: Select a theme/fonts/etc with xfce4-appearance-settings

+Qt5/Qt6:  There are two ways to handle this, both with pros and cons amounting to if you want GTK2 or Qt apps to look better at 2K/4K resolutions.

+    1) Match GTK theme at normal resolutions but with some imperfections and issues with scaling at HiDPI modes:

+       qt5ct qt5-styleplugins, qt6ct and qt6gtk2 (Or whatever packages the QT5/QT6 GTK theme resides in for your distro) need installed and GTK/fonts/etc set under qt5ct and qt6ct.

+       The following must be set in /etc/environment for both to work: export QT_QPA_PLATFORMTHEME="qt5ct"

+    2) Minimally match GTK theme (Colors and Font match but controls look like Adwaita) but with simpler setup and consistent behavior at all resolutions.
+       This allows running GTK2 applications with 2x scaled assets without issue for HiDPI at the expense of Qt applications standing out more.

+       Set the following in /etc/environment:
+       export QT_QPA_PLATFORMTHEME=gtk3

 Wine: Import the theme's .reg file into a prefix with Wine's regedit.exe

-Qt5: qt5ct and qt5-styleplugins (Or whatever package the QT5 GTK theme resides in for your distro) need installed and GTK/fonts/etc set under qt5ct.
-     The following must be set somewhere such as /etc/environment:

-	export QT_QPA_PLATFORMTHEME="qt5ct"

-Qt6: qt6ct and qt6gtk2 need installed and GTK set under qt6ct.
-The QT_QPA_PLATFORMTHEME="qt5ct" variable works for it as well.
+Included are profiles for the excellent xfce4-panel-profiles addon that replicate a Win9x or Win7 style taskbar along with a basic Deskbar setup:
+They should be placed in either /.local/share/xfce4-panel-profiles/ or /usr/local/share/xfce4-panel-profiles/layouts/ to show up in its Backup/Restore menu. xfce4-panel-profiles is provided in most major distro's repositories or can be compiled and installed manually.

+If not using a profile, border size needs set to at least 1px in all panel's settings for things to look right.

 Taskbar: A replica of the Windows Explorer System Tray can be made by putting the Tray and Clock applets (in that order) together on the taskbar.
 The pulseaudio-button plugin is also themed to fit between these visually.
 Panel icons should be set to a fixed "16x16" size to keep them consistent across things.

-Included are profiles for the excellent xfce4-panel-profiles addon that replicate a Win9x or Win7 style taskbar: They should be placed in either /.local/share/xfce4-panel-profiles/ or /usr/local/share/xfce4-panel-profiles/layouts/ to show up in its Backup/Restore menu. xfce4-panel-profiles is provided in most major distro's repositories.

-If not using a profile, border size needs set to at least 1px in all panel's settings for things to look right.

 Etc:
 ----

     1) Panels and plugins heavily depend on setting fixed icon sizes to look right.
 Roughly: